Project rubric

 Technical correctness 3 Methods match the stated threat model; privacy claims, DP claims, and metrics are technically justified.

-Writing quality 2 The report is organized, readable, properly cited, and uses clear figures, tables, and captions.
+Writing and artifacts 2 The report is organized, properly cited, and supported by clear figures, tables, configs, tests, and contribution notes.

 Additional notes